Noobgonewild/Mudlet-scripts/README.md

 ### Step 1: Download the Packages

-Browse [Noobgonewild/Mudlet-scripts](https://github.com/Noobgonewild/Mudlet-scripts) and download only the packages you want to use directly to anywhere on your system (e.g., your browser's default `Downloads` folder).
+Download the `.mpackage` files for the add-ons you want to use to anywhere on your computer (such as your `Downloads` folder or Desktop).

-Each add-on is available as a native `.mpackage` (or `.xml`).
-Download each package individually; do not install the entire repository ZIP as a single Mudlet package.
+Each add-on is distributed as an individual `.mpackage` file.
+Download only the packages you need; do not install the entire repository ZIP as a single package.

 ---